 Most of the state’s largest employers, entertainment venues and arts organizations reside in the northern region.
 There’s a distinct culture of innovation and enterprise here, built on the legacy of long-standing American companies like DuPont.
 It’s no wonder so many global businesses choose to incorporate in Northern Delaware, including Solenis, Chemours, J.P.
 Morgan Chase, Bank of America, Incyte, Adesis, CSC, Compact Membrane Systems, Astra Zeneca and LabWare.

 This culture of innovation also provides an ideal breeding ground for entrepreneurism with many start-up ventures launched here like Carvertise and SAS Nanotechnologies.
 Companies like The Mill have capitalized on this active environment by providing community and coworking space for entrepreneurs, startups, remote workers, and established businesses with their flagship location in Wilmington and a soon-to-open site in Concord.

 High-quality healthcare is standard in Northern Delaware.
 In fact, Christiana Care Health System is ranked in the top 2% of hospitals assessed nationwide, and it serves much of the northern region.
-Northern Delaware residents also have access to other innovative and comprehensive care for including two hospitals — St. Francis Hospital and Alfred I. DuPont Hospital for Children — a world-class research institute and surgical care facilities.
+Northern Delaware residents also have access to other innovative and comprehensive care for including two hospitals — St. Francis Hospital and Nemours Children’s Health — with world-class research institute and surgical care facilities.
 There is also a VA Medical Center in Wilmington.